 Mandhir Singh has over 20 years of experience in Asset Management in the US.
 Before joining his current firm, IronBridge Capital Management, he worked at HHR Asset Management, J. & W. Seligman & Co., and McKinley Capital Partners.
 Mandhir has an MBA from The Fuqua School of Business at Duke University and a bachelor’s degree from St. Stephens College, Delhi University, India.
 Mandhir has been very active on the social service area both through providing funding as well as contributing his own time.
 He was the Principal of Bridgewater Khalsa School.
 He also helped plan and implement a number of aspects in the school successfully such as setting up of the website, implementing Sojhi coursework, starting a Gurmat Sangeet program at School and starting a soup kitchen effort.
 He lives in Basking Ridge, New Jersey with his wife, Achint, and two children, Noor Kaur and Dayaal Singh.
 Mandhir Singh is also the Tri-State Area Coordinator for SikhRI.

 Dr. Pritpal Singh is a Physician Executive with Cigna where he serves as a Mentor to Health Management teams by providing Clinical insight, Educational support, and HealthCare solutions & strategies.
+Himself a product of Sikh camps and retreats, he facilitates workshops and projects which aim to fight both religious and political oppression through reflection, self-introspection, and activism.
+Pritpal is a board member of Coppell Education Foundation which supports Education by distributing resources for Innovative Learning.
 He lives in Dallas, TX, with his wife, Arpinder Kaur, and two sons, Insaf and Jivat.
-He also serves on the Board of Gurduara Sikh Sangat and regularly is a guest speaker at local educational, religious, and social forums, which seek to create unity through diversity.
-Himself a product of Sikh camps and retreats, he facilitates workshops and projects which aim to fight both religious and political oppression through reflection, self-introspection, and activism.
-Pritpal is a board member of South Asia Democracy Watch (SADeW), which works as a nonprofit organization to monitor and nurture democratic systems by promoting social justice, human rights and equity in South Asian countries.